MycroftAI/selene-backend/README.md

 This configuration is could be more practical for a household running a handful of devices.

 These instructions will assume a multi-server setup for several thousand devices.
 To run on a single server servicing a small number of devices, the recommended system requirements are 4 CPU, 8GB RAM and 100GB of disk.
+There are a lot of manual steps in this section that will eventually be replaced with a installation script.

+All Selene applications are time zone agnostic.
+It is recommended that the time zone on any sever running Selene be UTC.

 ## Postgres DB
 ### Recommended Server Configuration
 Ubuntu 18.04 LTS, 2 CPU, 4GB RAM, 50GB disk.
-###Installation Procedure
+### Installation Procedure
-* Use a package management system to install Python 3.7, Python 3 pip and PostgreSQL 10
+* Use the package management system to install Python 3.7, Python 3 pip and PostgreSQL 10
 ```bash
 sudo apt-get install postgresql python3.7 python
 ```